 1540s, "person who boils," agent noun from boil (v.).
-Meaning "vessel for boiling" is from 1725; specific sense "strong metallic structure in which steam is generated for driving engines" is from 1757.
+The meaning "vessel for boiling" is from 1725; the specific sense of "strong metallic structure in which steam is generated for driving engines" is from 1757.

 I am impatient, and my blood boyls high.
 [Thomas Otway, "Alcibiades," 1675]

 The transitive sense "put into a boiling condition, cause to boil" is from early 14c.
 The noun is from mid-15c. as "an act of boiling," 1813 as "state of boiling."
 Related: Boiled; boiling.
 Boiling point "temperature at which a liquid is converted into vapor" is recorded from 1773.

 also boiler-maker, "a maker of boilers for engines," 1814, from boiler (n.) + maker.
 The meaning "shot of whiskey with a glass of beer" is short for boilermaker's delight (1910), a term for strong cheap whiskey, so called in jest from the notion that it also would clean the scales from the interior of a boiler.

 1831, "iron rolled in large, flat plates for use in making steam boilers," from boiler + plate (n.).
 In newspaper (and now information technology) slang, the sense of "unit of writing that can be used over and over without change" is attested by 1887.
 The connecting notion probably is the permanence of the prepared plate compared to set type: From the 1870s to the 1950s, publicity items were cast or stamped in metal ready for the printing press and distributed to country newspapers as filler.
 An early provider was the American Press Association (1882).
 The largest supplier later was Western Newspaper Union.